oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

   --reveal-secrets
 ```

-Copy `api-gateway/.env.example` to `.env` and edit to contain the values from the command above.
+Copy `api-gateway/.env.example` to `.env` and edit it to contain the values from the command above.

 ```dotenv
 OKTA_OAUTH2_ISSUER=https://<your-auth0-domain>/